AllanWang/KAU/README.md

 `colorPicker` | `CoreContract` `BaseContract` `KPrefColorContract` | Color picker item; by default, clicking it will open a dialog which will change the color (int)
 `header` | `CoreContract` | Header; just a title that isn't clickable `text` | `CoreContract` `BaseContract` `KPrefTextContract` | Text item; displays the kpref as a String on the right; does not have click implementation by default
+`plainText` | `BaseContract` | Plain text item; like `text` but does not deal with any preferences directly, so it doesn't need a getter or setter
+This can be used to display text or deal with preference that are completely handed within the click event (eg a dialog).
+`subItems` | `CoreContract` `KPrefSubItemsContract` | Sub items; contains a new page for the activity to load when clicked

 An example of the adapter builder: